Laserfiche/lf-api-client-core-java/DEVELOPER.md

 ## How It Works

-- `HttpHandler`: uses `TokenClint` to provide public interface in interceptor fashion (beforeSend/afterSend)
+- `HttpHandler`: uses `TokenClient` to provide public interface in interceptor fashion (beforeSend/afterSend)

   Currently supports (implemented by `ClientCredentialsHandler`)
   - Client Credentials Flow